 - For GCSE subjects, make sure you have read the relevant JCQ information for candidates documents - non-examined assessments (NEAs) (Appendix 1) and social media (Appendix 6).
 A copy is also available on the Examinations section of the school website.
-Ask your teacher to go through it with you - For Cambridge Nationals, BTEC Tech Awards and Entry Level Certificate qualifications, make sure you have read the relevant JCQ information for candidates documents coursework assessments (Appendix 2) and social media (Appendix 6) - Ask your teacher when the assessments will take place - Ask your teacher when and where the assessments will be - Make sure you know your deadlines.
+Ask your teacher to go through it with you - For Cambridge Nationals, BTEC Tech Awards and Entry Level Certificate qualifications, make sure you have read the relevant JCQ information for candidates documents - coursework assessments (Appendix 2) and social media (Appendix 6) - Goldington Academy does not allow the use of AI in assessments - Ask your teacher when and where the assessments will take place - Make sure you know your deadlines.
 Ask your teacher if you don't know - Candidates' work will be marked in accordance with the marking criteria provided by the awarding body - Ask your teacher when you will know your assessment marks (subject to external moderation), and which NEA work is externally marked. - Ensure you are familiar with Goldington Academy's Internal Appeals policy (see the school website).

-Contingency days - Summer 2024
+Contingency days - Summer 2025

-The awarding bodies have designated Thursday 6 June PM, Thursday 13 June PM and Wednesday 26 June 2024 as 'contingency sessions' for examinations.
+The awarding bodies have designated Wednesday 11 June PM and Wednesday 25 June all day as 'contingency sessions' for examinations.